deeplearning4j/deeplearning4j/docs/deeplearning4j-scaleout/templates/technicalref.md

 2. Quantized to a single bit: each element of the sparse update vector takes value +τ or −τ.
 This value of τ is the same for all elements of the vector, hence only a single bit is required to differentiate between the two options
 3. Integer indexes (used to identify the entries in the sparse array) are optionally compressed using entropy coding to further reduce update sizes (the author quotes a further 3x reduction at the cost of additional computation, though the benefit may not be worth the additional cost)

 One of the main concerns of asynchronous SGD is the issue of stale gradients.
-Stale gradients need not be explicitly handled in Strom’s approach - in most cases, the updates are applied very quickly on each node.
+Stale gradients need not be explicitly handled in Strom's approach - in most cases, the updates are applied very quickly on each node.
 The paper reports a reduction in network transfers by several orders of magnitude.
 Given a suitably computation intensive model (like an RNN or a CNN) this drastic reduction in network communication ensures that model equivalency is maintained across all nodes and stale gradients are not an issue.

 However the approach is not without its downsides as described below:
 1. Strom reports that convergence can suffer in the early stages of training (using fewer compute nodes for a fraction of an epoch seems to help)